AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/resize-charts-dashboard.md

 ---
-title: Resizing and Rearranging Charts in a Dashboard
+title: Resize and Rearrange Charts in a Dashboard
-zendesk_id: 360016732791
+description: Learn how you can resize and rearrange charts to create your ideal workspace.
 ---
+# Working with charts in dashboards

 Scalar numbers.
 Bar graphs.
 Charts extending over long periods.
 Every chart displays information differently, meaning the size and location of charts is not a one-size-fits-all solution.
 In MBI, you can resize and rearrange charts to create your ideal workspace.